georgiahope/cs499-group4/Deliverables/D7 - Paper 1st Version.md

 The above table provides summary statistics about pull requests, seperated into two groups based on merge status.
 The oldest account associated with a merged pull request, made in 2010, was two years younger than the oldest account associated with a pull request which was not merged, made in 2008.
 The median value for merged requests was an account made in 2011, while requests not merged had an account which was created in 2014.
 The youngest account in both categories was made in 2021.
 The mean value for accounts with merged pull requests was a creation year of 2013, while for those with unmerged requests it was 2014.
 ## Discussion
+The results of this study suggest that there may be a bias, whether conscious or not, toward requests made by users with older GitHub accounts when the decision to merge or not to merge a pull request is made.
+This may be due to, and is likely influenced by, the overall software development experience level of each user.
+Users with more development experience may produce higher quality code, which would impact the likelihood of acceptance.
+It may also be affected by each user's level of experience in using GitHub.
+Familiarity with using GitHub, as well as common formatting practices when creating a pull request, may increase acceptance rates.
 ## Threats to Validity

 ## Conclusion